squeakycheese75/wallstreetbets-sentiment-analyser/wallstreetBetsAnalyser/README.txt

-A package for extracting posts from reddit.com and run them through a sentiment analyser (vadar).
+A package for extracting posts from reddit.com and run them through a sentiment analyser (vader).

 Usage: